Basel-Alghamdi/whatsapp-ai-bot/README.md

 - Admin Dashboard
   - Open http://localhost:3000/admin
-  - Create a Job (title, details, dynamic questions, recipients)
+  - Jobs List page: shows all jobs; click a job to open details
+  - Job Details page has two tabs:
+    - Job Details: edit job info, questions, candidate recipients, HR recipients; Save updates MongoDB
+      - When creating a job, all candidate recipients receive the welcome message automatically
+      - When adding new candidate numbers later, only new numbers receive the welcome message
-  - After applicants finish, view submissions (answers + AI summary)
+    - Submissions: read-only list of applicant submissions with AI results

 - Twilio Webhook
   - Expose server (e.g., `ngrok http 3000`)
   - In Twilio WhatsApp Sandbox, set WHEN A MESSAGE COMES IN to: `https://<your-host>/webhook`
+  - The system proactively sends a welcome message to candidate recipients upon job creation (and to newly added numbers on update)
-  - Applicant sends: "ابدأ عزّام" (or "start") to begin; bot asks questions one by one
+  - Applicants can also send: "ابدأ عزّام" (or "start") to begin; bot asks questions one by one

 Data Model

 - Job (MongoDB collection `jobs`)
   - jobId, title, description, responsibilities, requirements, skills, benefits
   - questions: [String]
+  - candidateRecipients: [String] (candidates to receive welcome/start prompt)
-  - recipients: [String]
+  - hrRecipients: [String] (HR numbers that receive AI evaluation)
   - createdAt

 - Submission (MongoDB collection `submissions`)